thenexthub/Codira/docs/SIL/SIL.md

 # Introduction

-SIL is an SSA-form IR with high-level semantic information designed to implement the Swift programming language.
+SIL is an SSA-form IR with high-level semantic information designed to implement the Codira programming language.

 In contrast to LLVM IR, SIL is a generally target-independent format representation that can be used for code distribution, but it can also